 DES 200 Communication Design (6-0-3).
-Introduces the materials and techniques most commonly used by designers in the field of communication and stresses the development of skill in these areas through the completion of class assignments and projects representative of the concepts discussed in class.
-Students develop a deeper understanding of visual communication and become well versed in the capacities and restrictions inherent in the materials and techniques most commonly used by professional designers.
-Not open to BSMD and BSVC students.
+Introduces the materials and techniques most commonly used by designers in the field of communication and stresses the development of skills in these areas through the completion of class assignments and projects representative of the concepts discussed in class.
+Students develop a deeper understanding of visual communication and become well-versed in the capacities and restrictions inherent in the materials and techniques most commonly used by professional designers.
+Restricted to non-CAAD students.
 Prerequisite: DES 131 or MCM 100 or NGN 110 or BIS 101 or STA 201 or STA 202.
 Lab/Tech fee rate A applies.